PassivePicasso/Rain-of-Stages/rain-of-stages-setup.md

 ![Project Added](./art/added-project.png)

 If Unity was not installed correctly, then you may see a warning icon under the project like below.

-If you encounter this, please refer back to the Unity 3D installation steps on the [Preparation Page](./preparation#unity3d)
+If you encounter this, please refer back to the Unity 3D installation step on the [Tools and Resources](./tools-and-resources#unity3d) page.

 ![Project Added](./art/unity-version-warning.png)

+##